-With pharmacists being able to administer the flu shot in most provinces, hundreds of thousands of patients have rolled up their sleeves at their local pharmacy and thousands of pharmacists have stepped forward to be injection-certified.
+With pharmacists being able to administer the flu shot, hundreds of thousands of patients continue to roll up their sleeves at their local pharmacy and thousands of pharmacists have stepped forward to be injection-certified.
 In B.C. alone, more than 3,100 pharmacists are trained to give vaccinations.

 “Also, 92 per cent of pharmacies throughout the province conveniently have at least one pharmacist authorized to administer injections,” notes David Pavan, president of the board of directors of the British Columbia Pharmacy Association.